rtaibah/jekyll-blog/_posts/blog/2008-09-27-linux-compiz-touchscreen-lethal-combo.md

+---

-title: Linux + Compiz + Touchscreen = Lethal Combo
+title: "Linux + Compiz + Touchscreen = Lethal Combo"
 author: rami
+layout: linuxologist
-permalink: /2008/09/linux-compiz-touchscreen-lethal-combo/
+permalink: /2008/09/27/linux-compiz-touchscreen-lethal-combo/
-tags: Eye Candy, Linux, Linuxologist
+categories: [Blog]
+tags: [eye-candy, linux]
+summary: "Touchscreens existed for quite some time.
+I knew they did, you knew they did, everybody knew they did.
+So why the **hell** have I not seen these videos before?
+I feel almost ashamed that these were uploaded back in 2006!
+Am really disappointed in myself, I think I need to improve my Interwebs kung fu! _moving into a fetal position_"

+---

 Touchscreens existed for quite some time.
 I knew they did, you knew they did, everybody knew they did.
 So why the **hell** have I not seen these videos before?
 I feel almost ashamed that these were uploaded back in 2006!
 Am really disappointed in myself, I think I need to improve my Interwebs kung fu! _moving into a fetal position_